timtebeek/break-your-testing-habits/site/docs/advanced-assertj/soft-assertions.md

 :::tip

 Custom soft assertion classes provide:
-- Named property accessors for better readability
+- Named property accessors for better readability.
-- Automatic descriptions for each property
+- Automatic descriptions for each property.
-- Reusability across multiple tests
+- Reusability across multiple tests.
-- Try-with-resources for automatic assertion verification
+- Try-with-resources for automatic assertion verification.

 The `AutoCloseableSoftAssertions` base class automatically verifies all assertions when the try block exits.